Yeboster/sag/README.md

-# sag
+# sag 🗣️ — “Mac-style speech with ElevenLabs”

-🗣️ ElevenLabs speech, mac-style ease.
-Streams to your speakers by default, can list voices, and saves audio files when requested.
+One-liner TTS that works like `say`: stream to speakers by default, list voices, or save audio files.

 ## Install
 ```bash